AmuRambod/etch-a-sketch/plans.md

 ## plans
 - [x] Add a header.

+- [ ] Edit the options modal:
+  - In the options modal, if user chooses pencil mode, the pencil button mode expands to reveal the color picker underneath it.
+And if the user switches the mode, the color picker fades and pencil button mode goes back to normal.

 - Style the UI:
   - [x] Color template.
   - [X] Responsiveness for mobile.